Oct 10, 2013

 Most of us have heard of inductive and deductive logic.
-Fewer have heard about abductive, and yet, all three are needed to solve complex problems effectively.
+Fewer have heard of abductive, and yet, all three are needed to solve complex problems effectively.

 Abductive logic helps you generate hypotheses

 Abductive logic is the creative part in the resolution process.
 Observing something unexpected, you use abductive logic when asking “what hypothesis/ses would explain this observation?”
 So, if you are a business manager noticing that your sales revenues are down from last year, you may want to ask what would explain this.
 Maybe it’s because your number of customers is down, or maybe it’s because you sell less to each customer.
-In our methodology, you’d place these hypotheses in a hypothesis map (or why issue tree / issue map) and carry on studying those in further detail.
-So abductive logic is the engine helping you create your hypothesis map; as such, it is a cornerstone of the resolution process.
+In our methodology, you’d use this approach to generate question maps and carry on studying those in further detail.
+Note that abductive and inductive logic are probabilistic in nature: the conclusion you reach may or may not be true.The point is that